Umashankar-live/Coursera_Capstone/Final Report.md

 Looking at the data we get an interesting insight into the range of restuarants that are included.
 From a list of 30 top venues only 28 actually had more than 10 to provide the user with a real choice.
 In total there were 387 restaurants found of which 240 were unique occuring only once in the data.
 There were 72 categories of restaurants.
 The mean score of all the restaurants wa `8.23` with a maximum value of `9.5` and a minimum value of `5.3`.

-Coffee Shops (52) and Pizza Places (29) were the top two most frequently occurring categories but Pie Shops (9.4000) and French Restaurants (9.4000) were the restaurant categories with the highest average score.
+Coffee Shops (52) and Pizza Places (29) were the top two most frequently occurring categories but Pie Shops (9.4000) and French Restaurants (9.4000) were the restaurant categories with the highest or the best average score.

 ```python
 # What is the shape of the Restaurants DataFrame